nospamcalfee/pico-ap-configure/README.md

 and fixed-netmask.

 I took the gherlein app and made it standalone.
-Then expanded to include entering SSID and password and optional IP and Mask.
+Then expanded to include entering SSID and password.
 Then I added cgi POST processing which I needed for my app, and is already needed for the AP ssid etc entry anyway.

 The cgi POST processing is already in the sdk, but the post_example.c is pretty vague.
-The prime example in this project is how POST works and how an AP works.
+A prime example in this project is how POST works and how an AP works.

 To actually create or test an iot device that needs to start in ap mode, just give an invalid WIFI_SSID or WIFI_PASSWORD in the cmake command.
 Then after